kichu12348/loom/README.md

-# 🪼 LOOM: The Cyberpunk Goofy Code Editor
+# 🪼 LOOM: Da Code Editor

-Welcome to **LOOM** – the only code editor that glows so hard, your desktop might need sunglasses!
+Welcome to **LOOM** – the only code editor that glows so hard, your desktop might need sunglasses😎!
 Powered by Tauri, React, and a healthy disregard for boring UIs.

 ## Features

 - **Cyberpunk Glow**: Every pixel is neon.
 Every token is a party.
 - **Window Transparency**: See your desktop, your cat, or your existential dread right through the editor.
 - **Custom Title Bar**: Because rectangles are for spreadsheets.
 - **JellyFish/GlowPunk Themes**: Your code has never looked this electric.
 - **Monaco Editor**: Like VS Code, but with more attitude.